Triumphantly509/VLAN-Trunking-configuration/README.md

 A trunk is used to carry traffic belonging to multiple VLANs between switches.

+In this topology, on switch3 fa0/2 is configures ad Desirable and on switch4: Auto.

-In this topology, the trunk carries VLAN 10 & VLAN 20.
+The trunk carries VLAN 10 & VLAN 20.

 Without the trunk, VLAN 10 on Switch3 would be isolated from VLAN 10 on Switch4.